biddyweb/desktop/README.md

 #Hybrid Mac

-This is an example of running a Meteor wrapped in a Mac OS X app (using gulp for build tools)
+This is an example of running Meteor wrapped in a Mac OS X app (using gulp for build tools)

 ![demo](http://i.imgur.com/EnpM8fG.png)